 Here is Robert Mapplethorpe curated by Isabelle Huppert at Galerie Thaddaeus Ropac, Salzburg, 2013

-Mapplethorpe was born in Queens, New York, and educated at the Pratt Institute of Art, where he studied painting, drawing, and sculpture, and eventually photography.
+Mapplethorpe was born in Queens, New York, and attended at the Pratt Institute of Art, where he studied painting, drawing, and sculpture, and eventually photography.
 His earliest photographic works were collages made from photos cut from magazines and then spray-painted.
 Even then, he took his own photos, using a Polaroid camera.

 His first recognition came in 1976 when he had his first one-man show.
 In addition to nudes, Mapplethorpe was involved in fashion work and often photographed celebrities, friends, and of course, flowers.
-He and Patti Smith, the legendary punk rocker had once lived together and his portraits of her are well known, as well as those of Andy Warhol, Alice Neel, Philip Glass, and Laurie Anderson.
+After studying at Pratt, in the words of Britt Salvesen * "Mapplethorpe met another kid making the mad dash out of suburbia named Patti Smith," who became the legendary Punk Rocker.
+They shared a room at the Chelsea Hotel, in Manhattan.
+Mapplethorpe's portraits of Smith are well known, as well as those of Andy Warhol, Alice Neel, Philip Glass, and Laurie Anderson.

 A major scandal developed over a planned exhibit at the Corcoran Gallery, which was canceled because of the controversial content and the potential threat that showing the work could have the gallery's continued federal funding.

 The work was eventually shown in Cincinnati, Ohio.
-As a result of the exhibit, the director of the Contemporary Arts Center was arrested, tried, and acquitted after a sensational trial on obscenity charges.
+And as a result of the exhibit, the director of the Contemporary Arts Center was arrested, tried, and acquitted after a sensational trial on obscenity charges.
 This exhibit, although not directly funded by the National Endowment of the Arts (NEA), was instrumental in fueling the controversy surrounding funding for the NEA and the diminishment of that program's support and effectiveness.

-Page author: A.E.
+Page author: A.E. & C.F.